openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 Clearly, Mari’s changes to the program that generates the reports have broken something.

 Can you fix the code to get the correct result?
-The new source code is named CBL0106 and the JCL is called CBL0106J.
-You can find them in the github repository for the COBOL course, in the folder **/Challenges/Debugging**.
+The new source code is named **CBL0106** and the JCL is **CBL0106J**.
+In case you get stuck, the solution is in the file **CBL0106C**.

+You can find them in the github repository for the COBOL course, in the subfolder **/COBOL Programming Course #2 - Advanced Topics/Challenges/Debugging**.